-The health benefits of Hibiscus tea, also known as Agua De Jamaica, include relief from high blood pressure and high cholesterol, as well as a disturbed digestive and immune system, and inflammatory problems as well.
+The health benefits of Hibiscus tea, also known as Agua De Jamaica, include relief from high blood pressure and high cholesterol, a disturbed digestive and immune system, and inflammatory problems.
 It helps to cure liver diseases and reduces the risk of cancer.
 It can also speed up the metabolism and help in healthy, gradual weight loss.
-It is rich in vitamin C, minerals, and various antioxidants, while also helps in the treatment of hypertension and anxiety.
+It is rich in vitamin C, minerals, and various antioxidants, while also helping treat hypertension and anxiety.

-Hibiscus tea is ruby red in color and has a sour taste.
+Hibiscus tea is ruby red and has a sour taste.
 Therefore, it is also known as sour tea and has a flavor similar to cranberry.
-It is widely available in the market throughout the tea-drinking world and can be consumed hot or cold depending on your preference.
+It is widely available in the market throughout the tea-drinking world and can be consumed hot or cold, depending on your preference.
 This tea is low in calories and is caffeine-free.

 Health Benefits of Hibiscus Tea

-The various benefits of Hibiscus tea which would help in keeping the human body healthy and fit are given below.
+Hibiscus tea's various benefits, which would help keep the human body healthy and fit, are given below.
 Find them out and get healthier!

 1. Manages Blood Pressure

 A report from the AHA (American Heart Association), published in November 2008, states that consuming this tea lowers the blood pressure in pre-hypertensive and mildly hypertensive adults.
-It also states that 1/3 of adults in the United States suffer from high blood pressure, which is also called hypertension.
-A study conducted by Odigie IP suggests that it has antihypertensive and cardioprotective properties that can be beneficial for people suffering from hypertension and those at high risks of cardiovascular diseases.
+It also states that 1/3 of adults in the United States suffer from high blood pressure, also called hypertension.
+A study conducted by Odigie IP suggests that it has antihypertensive and cardioprotective properties that can benefit people suffering from hypertension and those at high risks of cardiovascular diseases.

-Because of its anti-inflammatory properties, Hibiscus tea can reduce blood pressure by up to 10 points, according to a research done at Tufts University in Boston.
+According to research done at Tufts University in Boston, Hibiscus tea can reduce blood pressure by up to 10 points because of its anti-inflammatory properties.
 For this drastic improvement to occur, you need to regularly consume three cups of this tea every day for a few weeks.
 Also, it has diuretic properties that increase urination, simultaneously lower blood pressure.

 2. Lowers Cholesterol

-It helps to lower levels of "bad" LDL cholesterol from the body, thereby helping to protect against heart diseases and protecting blood vessels from damage.
-The hypolipidemic and hypoglycemic properties of Hibiscus tea can be beneficial for those who suffer from blood sugar disorders like diabetes.
-A research study conducted on patients with type II diabetes suggests that consumption of Hibiscus sour tea lowers cholesterol, triglycerides, and low-density lipoprotein cholesterol, which helps to manage this unpredictable disease.
+It helps lower levels of "bad" LDL cholesterol from the body, thereby protecting against heart diseases and protecting blood vessels from damage.
+Hibiscus tea's hypolipidemic and hypoglycemic properties can be beneficial for those who suffer from blood sugar disorders like diabetes.
+A research study conducted on patients with type II diabetes suggests that Hibiscus sour tea consumption lowers cholesterol, triglycerides, and low-density lipoprotein cholesterol, which helps manage this unpredictable disease.

 3. Protects Liver

-Research studies have also suggested that the antioxidant properties of Hibiscus tea may also help in treating liver diseases.
-Antioxidants help to protect your body from diseases because they neutralize the free radicals present in body tissues and cells.
+Research studies have also suggested that Hibiscus tea's antioxidant properties may also help in treating liver diseases.
+Antioxidants help protect your body from diseases because they neutralize the free radicals present in body tissues and cells.
 Therefore, we can confidently say that drinking Hibiscus tea could increase your lifespan by maintaining good overall health.

 4. Anti-cancer Properties

-Hibiscus tea contains hibiscus protocatechuic acid which has anti-tumor and antioxidant properties.
-A study conducted by the Department and Institute of Biochemistry at the Chung Shan Medical and Dental College, in Taichung, Taiwan suggests that Hibiscus slows down the growth of cancerous cells by inducing apoptosis, commonly known as programmed cell death.
+Hibiscus tea contains hibiscus protocatechuic acid, which has anti-tumor and antioxidant properties.
+A study conducted by the Department and Institute of Biochemistry at the Chung Shan Medical and Dental College in Taichung, Taiwan, suggests that Hibiscus slows down cancerous cells' growth by inducing apoptosis, commonly known as programmed cell death.

 5. Anti-Inflammatory and Antibacterial Agent